andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## Planning Phase

-* You may Refine Skills for $2k each
-* You may Promote Characters for $3k each
 * You may purchase 💡 for $1k each of your Team Cash and give it to any Character to start with
 * You may purchase 🔍 for $1k each
 * A maximum of two Characters may start on a given Entrance tile
 * No maximum on the number of Characters per Exit during Escape

 ## Upon Success
 _This crew sure never ceases to impress me.
-Here's another $6k for your time and an extra $3k for every extra painting swapped out.
+Here's another $5k for your time and an extra $3k for every extra painting swapped out.
 Go ahead and train up for the next one._

 * You may Promote non-Busted Characters for $3k each
 * You may Refine the Skills of any non-Busted Character for $2k each